sajmons/CollimationCircles/README.md

 # Collimation Circles

-This program was inspired by Mire De Collimation program written by Gilbert Grillot and Al's Collimation.
-I decided to add some features and make it platform independed.
+This program was inspired by Mire De Collimation program written by Gilbert Grillot and Al's Collimation Aid.
+Both programs missed some features, so I decided to write my own tool.

-Colimation Circles is developed with .NET 6 and AvaloniaUI Framework.
+Colimation Circles is developed with .NET 6 and AvaloniaUI Framework, and can run on multiple platforms like Windows, Linux and Mac OS.

 # Features
 - support multiple shapes (circle, cross, screws)